Quick Summary

 IAS is one of the most prestigious designations as being a part of the executive branch, it is the permanent bureaucracy of India.
 IAS officials own the key and discretionary posts in the Union Government, States, and open division endeavours.

-Various government offices assign important functions to IAS officers.
+Various government offices assign important functions and roles to IAS officers.
 Some of them are as follows:

 Related Read: Best Tips for Civil Service Aspirants to Crack IAS